Outliers and bounded rank perturbation for non-Hermitian random band matrices: Proof of main results

 \subsection{The non-Gaussian case}

-The proof of the master theorem \ref{nongaussianmastertheorem} in the non-Gaussian case is a simple adaptation of the proof in the Gaussian case.
+The proof of the master theorem \ref{nongaussianmastertheorem} in the non-Gaussian case is a simple adaptation of the proof in the Gaussian case (although we do not merge the proofs as they use different theorems).

 \begin{proof}[\proofname\ of Theorem \ref{nongaussianmastertheorem}] We follow exactly the steps in the proof of Theorem \ref{gaussianmastertheorem}, where we have the same free probability object $\mathcal{Y}_{z,\text{free}}$ having the same Stieltjes transform.
-It suffices to use Theorem \ref{theorem2.41}, \ref{generalconcentration} and \ref{theorem2.61} combined with (or in place of) Theorem \ref{resolventconvergencegauss}, \ref{resolventconcentrationgauss} \ref{spectraluniversality} and all other steps are not changed: the former group of theorems determines concentration for the non-Gaussian model and compares the non-Gaussian model to the associated Gaussian model $G$ or the free model $\mathcal{Y}_{z,\text{free}}$; whereas the latter group of theorems further compares the Gaussian model to the free model. \end{proof}
+It suffices to use Theorem \ref{theorem2.41}, \ref{generalconcentration} and \ref{theorem2.61} combined with (or in place of) Theorem \ref{resolventconvergencegauss}, \ref{resolventconcentrationgauss} and \ref{spectraluniversality} and all other steps are not changed: the former group of theorems provide the necessary concentration and comparison estimates for the non-Gaussian model and compares the non-Gaussian model to the associated Gaussian model $G$ or the free model $\mathcal{Y}_{z,\text{free}}$; whereas the latter group of theorems further compares the Gaussian model to the free model.
+To verify that parameters satisfy the claimed asymptotics, first note that, by definition,